micmejia/bible-dump/AMPC/Matthew/Matt 23.md

-You blind guides, filtering out a gnat and gulping down a [^j]camel!
+You blind guides, filtering out a gnat and gulping down a camel!